 One thing you may have been told to consume in tandem with a hearty bowl of soup when you’re sick is a glass of orange juice.
 And why not?
 Oranges are a good source of vitamin C, and the drink itself is usually pretty easy going down.
 What you may not know, though, is that orange juice contains added sugars, something you should avoid when your body is recovering from sickness.
 One whole glass of OJ contains 36 grams of carbohydrates, equating to about nine teaspoons of sugar—nearly as much as a glass of soda.
 Give your immune system a break and stick with some fresh, cold water (aim for about half of your body weight in ounces each day as a general best practice) or warm tea.

 You can often find a humidifier around your house that helps flush out stuffy air.
 In the case of the flu, humidifiers can often freshen up your breathing and make sleeping more bearable.
-But did you know that using a humidifier around the house can actually prevent flu germs from even impacting you and your loved ones?
-Studies have shown that the flu virus tends to have a shortened presence in a household if a 40-60% relative humidity, eliminating the traces from areas like sinks, door handles and countertops.
+Not to mention, given that research has found the flu travels easier through dry air, adding some humidity could help keep others in your home from getting sick.

 Faux: Laying flat

 When you have the flu or a bad cold, your body is nearly depleted of energy, and all you want to do is lie down and sleep.
 Naturally, you’ll just lay flat wherever you can, right?
 Not so fast.
-Laying flat while your body is fighting flu symptoms can make it harder on your lungs, making sleep more uncomfortable.
+Laying flat while your body is fighting flu symptoms can make it harder on your lungs and trap bacteria, making sleep more uncomfortable.
 Soothe your sleep by propping your head up, allowing your nasal passages to open and relieve any breathing issues or congestion.

 Sometimes, fighting sickness requires a little extra sweetness.
 Experts suggest that a couple teaspoons of honey can help relieve any lingering coughs better than certain over-the-counter medications.
 Whether you drink the honey straight from the bottle or mix it with some warm water or herbal tea, a little honey can help scratch that itch in your throat.